What is another word for accredited?

 A hypernym is a word with a broad meaning that encompasses more specific words called hyponyms.

-What are the opposite words for accredited?
+What are the antonyms for Accredited?

 Usage examples for Accredited